Edvid/New-World-Dedicated-Stat-Program/README.md

 Then onto creating Protestant and Muslim object within this, and set their scores

-`+> Protestant`
+`+> Protestant`\
-`= -75 Protestant.Score`
+`= -75 Protestant.Score`\
-`+> Muslim`
+`+> Muslim`\
 `= -50 Muslim.Score`

 SocialBehaviourGroups exists too, and one of these would be the ReligionGroups.
-They store the information of how many of reach religion reside within each nation, so this stat exists on the nation object.
+They store the information of how many of each religion reside within each nation, so this stat exists on the nation object.
+Every nation has a corresponding socialBehaviourGroup to every socialBehavour existing globally, but they will all be set to 0 by default.

 Let's first select a random nation